Caribbean Beauty & Personal Care Market 2025: Brands, Segments & Growth Drivers

 Skin Tone Diversity & Product Development Gaps

 The Caribbean encompasses one of the most skin tone-diverse populations on earth, a function of centuries of African, Indigenous, European, South Asian, East Asian, and Middle Eastern heritage across different islands.
 This diversity has historically been underserved by global beauty brands calibrated primarily for North American or European skin tone ranges.
-Fenty Beauty's 2017 launch with 40+ foundation shades, and its Barbadian founder's explicit framing of inclusivity as the brand's core mission, exposed the depth of this gap and triggered industry-wide reformulation efforts.
+Fenty Beauty's 2017 launch with 40+ foundation shades, and its Barbadian founder's explicit framing of inclusivity as the brand's core mission, exposed the depth of this gap, and was widely followed by expanded shade ranges across the category.

 The consequences for market strategy are significant.
 A brand entering the Dominican Republic, where skin tone ranges from deep Afro-Dominican to lighter mixed-heritage complexions, with a limited shade portfolio is likely to underperform.
 The same applies to sunscreen formulations, which have historically been developed for fairer skin tones and may leave visible white casts on darker skin, limiting adoption despite the Caribbean's climate demanding high sun protection behaviors.

-SACHA Cosmetics (Trinidad) built its 45-year legacy specifically on cosmetics formulated for deeper skin tones, earning Cruelty-Free, Vegan, and Halal certifications and serving as the Official Cosmetics brand for the Miss Universe and Miss USA Pageants.
+SACHA Cosmetics (Trinidad) built its 45-year legacy specifically on cosmetics formulated for deeper skin tones, earning Cruelty-Free, Vegan, and Halal certifications.
 Its longevity in a competitive category is evidence that inclusive shade ranges are not a niche proposition in this market.
 They are table stakes.

 Distribution Channels & Retail Structure